salt-labs/docs/content/guides/carvel/kapp-controller.md

 ---
-title: "X"
+title: "kapp-controller"
 date: 2021-03-01T00:00:00+00:00
 icon: "fa-solid fa-box"
-description: "X"
+description: "kapp-controller"
 type: "docs"
-weight: 200
+weight: 6
-draft: false
+draft: true
 ---

 ## Overview

-`kapp-controller` is a Kubernetes controller that manages the lifecycle of a `carvel packages` allowing for continuous delivery and package management of kubernetes applications.
+`kapp-controller` is a Kubernetes controller that manages the lifecycle of `kapps` and `carvel packages` allowing for continuous delivery and package management of kubernetes applications.

 ## Theory